LeanneCodes/GinTopia_NEW/README.md

 ### Contact Us
 * This page is great for visitors who have any questions or want to make requests for their booking, such as “Can I host a private event from 5pm-9pm?”

 * The page displays 2 main elements, a contact form and a map of the location.
-The map and address were included to reduce enquiries on where the event was.
+The map and address were included to reduce enquiries on where the classes are located.

 * When a user submits their enquiry, an alert box pops up confirming that their enquiry was sent successfully.